jessiemarpedrosa/lfr-lending/README.md

-# LFR Lending - WP Theme - Small Web App for Micro Lending
+# WP Theme - Small Web App for Micro Lending

 This is a small web app for Micro Lending that consist of Customers, Loans, Transactions and other details relevant to them.